IKennCode/SelectandRemove/README.md

 # SelectandRemove
-Selecting and Removing from the list
+Selecting and Removing from the list.
+I list some animals here for so that user can select from the list and when the user hit remove button it will dissappear from the list.